Cubs vs. Padres Player Props Betting Odds

-Player prop bet options for Nico Hoerner, Xander Bogaerts and others are available when the Chicago Cubs host the San Diego Padres at Wrigley Field on Wednesday (first pitch at 7:40 PM ET).
+Those looking to place a player prop wager can find odds for Xander Bogaerts, Nico Hoerner and others in the San Diego Padres-Chicago Cubs matchup at Wrigley Field on Thursday at 2:20 PM ET.

 Bet on this matchup or its props with DraftKings!